Memorisation and forgetting in a learning Hopfield neural network: bifurcation mechanisms, attractors and basins: Introduction

 \section{Introduction}

 Artificial neural networks (ANNs) are embedded in many aspects of modern technologies, including sound and image recognition, optimisation, data analysis, dynamics prediction and medical diagnostics \cite{LeCun:2015aa, Alzubaidi:2021aa}.
 Inspired by a biological intelligent system (the brain), such networks are formed by many interconnected functional non-linear elements, called neurons, in which the inter-neuron coupling strengths (weights) are adjusted in the course of learning.
+Here we focus exclusively on \emph{recurrent} ANNs, i.e. those modelled as generally non-linear dynamical systems (DSs), and in what follows we often omit the descriptor ``recurrent''.

+{\bf Memory representation in NNs.} On the one hand, in machine learning (ML) literature it is overwhelmingly assumed that in ANNs the knowledge is contained in their weights.
+On the other hand, it is widely accepted that memories or categories are represented as attractors \cite{Amari1972, Hopfield82, Hopfield_NN}, or more appropriately, as attractor basins \cite{Pineda_Hopfield_NN_bifurcation_JC88,Barack_Two_views_on_cognitive_brain_NatRevNeurosci21}.
+Both paradigms are well justified and also linked.
+Indeed, for the given ANN, the weights as control parameters \emph{shape} the vector field of the respective DS and hence fully determine the configuration of all attractors and basins.
+However, weights and attractors play different roles.

+Namely, in an operational ANN, individual attractor basins serve as representations of individual memories, or categories.
+Memory recall, or pattern recognition, is implemented by converting the input data into initial conditions, which fall into one of the attractor basins, and by letting the state of the ANN to automatically converge to the respective attractor.
+Memory of this type is called associative\cite{Hopfield_NN}.
+Importantly, for the given ANN, the collection of all weights contains information about \emph{all} memories at once.
+However, from the weights alone one cannot extract information about \emph{individual} memories e.g. by estimating some functions of weights.

+{\bf Preparing a NN for operation.} In order to bring an ANN to an operational form, one needs to appropriately shape its vector field, which can be achieved by setting the weights at appropriate values.

+In the context of recurrent ANNs, the main goal of ML can be described as designing an optimal method to identify the configuration of weights, which for the given ANN would deliver the vector field ensuring the best configuration of attractors and basins that can enable accurate pattern recognition.
+For different collections of patterns -- or memories -- there would be different best configurations of attractors and hence of weights.
+Due to the non-linearity of ANNs, it is usually impossible to calculate the required weights simply as functions of vectors representing patterns to be recognised (except for binary Hopfield NNs\cite{Hertz_book_91} and approximately for continuous-state Hopfield NNs \cite{Hopfield2_Dong_Connections}).

+Instead, the suitable weights are usually found by \emph{training} the ANN.
+Namely, the weights are set at some initial values, and the network is presented one by one with some typical patterns (coded by vectors) from various categories of interest.
+Between the consecutive time moments, the weights are adjusted according to some pre-defined rule.
+Such training -- or learning -- algorithms usually incorporate the activity of the network in response to these training vectors.
+There are many learning algorithms \cite{Mandic_NN_recurrent_learning_algirithms_book01}, and their further development is an ongoing process.